-Contact customer service when you are making a complaint about your medical care payment disputes.
+You can make a complaint about us or one of our network providers or pharmacies, including a complaint about the quality of your care.
+This type of complaint does not involve coverage or payment disputes.
 For more information on making a complaint about your medical care and/or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).